-A weekly podcast about mental health and wellbeing
+A weekly podcast full of simple ideas for better mental health

 What is Let’s Talk About Mental Health?

-Let’s Talk About Mental Health features a weekly podcast episode, along with a weekly article/transcript, focused on one specific topic to help you improve and maintain your mental health and wellbeing.
+Let’s Talk About Mental Health features a weekly podcast episode, available in both audio and written transcript versions, which is focused on one specific topic to help you improve and maintain your mental health and wellbeing.
 New episodes are released every week.
+Since launching in October 2019, Let’s Talk About Mental Health now has many thousands of weekly downloads from listeners in over 80 countries worldwide and it continues to grow.

 Who is Jeremy Godwin and why did he create Let’s Talk About Mental Health?

 It’s me!
 I’m Jeremy Godwin, I’m an Australian writer and speaker who is passionate about mental health and wellbeing.
-With a BA in sociology and psychology, combined with my own experiences of dealing with severe depression and anxiety for more than seven years following a breakdown in 2011, each week I explore one aspect of mental health and provide practical advice so you can take control.
+With a BA in sociology and psychology, combined with my own experiences of dealing with severe depression and anxiety for more than seven years following a breakdown in 2011 (plus I still live with mild anxiety today), each week I explore one aspect of mental health and provide practical advice so you can take control.

 I’m very open in my podcast about my success with overcoming depression and my ongoing struggles with anxiety, and I combine my formal knowledge with personal experience to talk about different ways to manage your mental health (ideally with support from a professional).
-I also do coaching and public speaking; find out more here.
-You can also find out more about my work as a writer at www.jeremygodwin.com.au.
+You can find out more about my work as a writer at www.jeremygodwin.com.au.

 Why do we need to talk about mental health?